yonglinnnnnn/tp/docs/DeveloperGuide.md

   * 3a1.
 System shows an error message about the invalid salary format.
     Use case ends.

+**Use case: Set Subteam**

+**MSS**
+1. User requests to set a subteam relationship by specifying parent team and child team names
+2. System validates that both teams exist
+3. System validates that setting this relationship does not create a circular dependency
+4. System sets the child team as a subteam of the parent team
+5. System displays a success message
+   Use case ends.

+**Extensions**
+* 2a.
+The parent team does not exist.
+  * 2a1.
+System shows an error message.
+    Use case ends.
+* 2b.
+The child team does not exist.
+  * 2b1.
+System shows an error message.
+    Use case ends.
+* 3a.
+Setting this relationship would create a circular dependency.
+  * 3a1.
+System shows an error message indicating circular dependency.
+    Use case ends.
+* 3b.
+The child team is already a subteam of the parent team.
+  * 3b1.
+System shows an error message indicating the relationship already exists.
+    Use case ends.

 **Use case: Sort persons**

 **MSS**